liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/add-content-to-a-case-and-place-sources-on-hold-in-the-ediscovery-center.md

 9. To limit results to the author of a document or list item, or to a specific sender of e-mail messages, type the names or e-mail addresses in the **Author/Sender** box.

-10. Click the **Apply Filter** button.
+10. Select the **Apply Filter** button.

-11. To verify that you've selected the right content, click **Preview Results**.
+11. To verify that you've selected the right content, select **Preview Results**.

-12. Click **Save**.
+12. Select **Save**.

 > [!NOTE]
 >  You can add and remove content sources after you create an eDiscovery Set.
-To see a list of content sources in an eDiscovery Set, click **Sources**.
+To see a list of content sources in an eDiscovery Set, select **Sources**.

 ## Place content sources on hold

 > [!NOTE]
 >  To include sources in a case, they must first be indexed by the SharePoint search service.
 For more information, see the person that manages the sites and mailboxes you want to include.

-1. If your case is not already open, in an eDiscovery Center, click **Cases**, and then click the case in which you want to place on hold.
+1. If your case isn't already open, in an eDiscovery Center, select **Cases**, and then select the case in which you want to place on hold.

-2. Under **eDiscovery Sets**, click **New Item**.
+2. Under **eDiscovery Sets**, select **New Item**.

 3. Type a name for the eDiscovery Set, such as Executive Correspondence.

-4. Next to **Sources**, click **Add &amp; Manage Sources**.
+4. Next to **Sources**, select **Add &amp; Manage Sources**.

 5. Under **Locations**, type the URL for the content you want to use as the source.
 In SharePoint Server, you can also type a file share address.
 Any content you include must be indexed by search.

-6. Click **Save**.
+6. Select **Save**.

 7. In the box under **Filter**, type any keywords you want to use to narrow down the source.

 8. To narrow down content by a date range, enter the **Start Date** and **End Date**.

-9. To limit results to the author of a document or list item, or to a specific sender of e-mail messages, types the names or e-mail addresses in the **Author/Sender** box.
+9. To limit results to the author of a document or list item, or to a specific sender of e-mail messages, type the names or e-mail addresses in the **Author/Sender** box.

-10. Click the **Apply Filter** button.
+10. Select the **Apply Filter** button.

-11. Click **Enable In-Place** hold.
+11. Select **Enable In-Place** hold.

-12. To verify that you've selected the right content, click **Preview Results**.
+12. To verify that you've selected the right content, select **Preview Results**.

-13. Click **Save**.
+13. Select **Save**.

 > [!NOTE]
->  After you've placed content on hold, if you want to see a list of content sources for a case, click **Sources**.
+>  After you've placed content on hold, if you want to see a list of content sources for a case, select **Sources**.

 ## Remove a hold from content sources

-1. If your case is not already open, in an eDiscovery Center, click **Cases**, and then click the case in which you want to remove a hold.
+1. If your case isn't already open, in an eDiscovery Center, select **Cases**, and then select the case in which you want to remove a hold.

-2. Click **eDiscovery Sets**.
+2. Select **eDiscovery Sets**.

-3. Under **Sources**, click the name of the source whose hold you want to remove.
+3. Under **Sources**, select the name of the source whose hold you want to remove.

-4. Click **Disable In-Place Hold**.
+4. Select **Disable In-Place Hold**.

 ## Remove an eDiscovery Set from a case

-1. If your case is not already open, in an eDiscovery Center, click **Cases**, and then click the case in which you want to remove an eDiscovery Set.
+1. If your case isn't already open, in an eDiscovery Center, select **Cases**, and then select the case in which you want to remove an eDiscovery Set.

-2. Click to the left of the eDiscovery Set to select it, so that a check mark appears besides its name.
+2. Select to the left of the eDiscovery Set to select it, so that a check mark appears besides its name.

-3. Click the three dots **...** to display the **Open Menu**.
+3. Select the three dots **...** to display the **Open Menu**.

-4. Click **Delete Item**.
+4. Select **Delete Item**.

-5. When prompted whether to send the item to the Recycle Bin, click **OK**.
+5. When prompted whether to send the item to the Recycle Bin, select **OK**.

 ## Learn more about holds